Allergic Reaction Claim After Eating At A Mexican Restaurant

 Could You Request A Specific Ingredient Be Left Out?

 If you are an allergy sufferer, then you already know that you have to avoid certain things when you eat.
-To avoid an allergic reaction to ingredients in Mexican food you may ask that certain ingredients be left out of the dish you have ordered.
-You could ask the serving staff if this could be done.
-They don’t have to say yes, they can advise you that your request can’t be managed.
+To avoid an allergic reaction to Mexican food you could ask that certain ingredients be left out of the dish you have ordered.
+You can check with the serving staff if this is possible.
+They are not obliged to say yes, and they may advise that your request can’t be managed.
 If they agree to leave a particular ingredient out then they should follow this through completely.

 Should Staff Follow Your Request To Leave An Ingredient Out?